galaxyproject/training-material/topics/statistics/tutorials/RNN/tutorial.md

 Mainly, there are three types of RNN: 1) Vanilla RNN, 2) LSTM ({% cite hochreiter1997long %}), and 3) GRU ({% cite cho-etal-2014-learning %}).
-A Vanilla RNN, simply combines the state information from the previous timestamp with the input from the current timestamp to generate the state information for current timestamp.
+A Vanilla RNN, simply combines the state information from the previous timestamp with the input from the current timestamp to generate the state information and output for current timestamp.
 The problem with Vanilla RNN is that training deep RNN networks is impossible due to the
 **vanishing gradient** problem.
+Basically, weights/biases are updated according to the gradient of the loss functions relative to the weights/biases.
+The gradients are calculated recursively from the output layer towards the input layer (Hence, the name *backpropagation*).
-Basically, starting from the output layer, in order to determine weights/biases updates, we need to calculate the derivative of the loss function relative to the layers input, which is usually a small number.
-This is not a problem for the output layer, but for the previous layers, this process must be repeated recursively, resulting in very small updates to weights/biases of the initial layers of the RNN, halting the learning process.
+The gradient of the input layer is the product of the gradient of the subsequent layers.
+If those gradients are small, the gradient of the input layer (which is the product of multiple small values) will very small, resulting in very small updates to weights/biases of the initial layers of the RNN, effectively halting the learning process.

 LSTM and GRU are two RNN architectures that address vanishing gradient problem.
-Full description of LSTM/GRU is beyond the scope of this tutorial (Please refer to ref1 and ref2), but in a nutshell both LSTM and GRU use **gates** such that the weights/biases updates in previous layers are calculated via a series of additions (not multiplications).
+Full description of LSTM/GRU is beyond the scope of this tutorial (Please refer to {% cite hochreiter1997long %} and {% cite cho-etal-2014-learning %}), but in a nutshell both LSTM and GRU use **gates** such that the weights/biases updates in previous layers are calculated via a series of additions (not multiplications).
 Hence, these architectures can learn even when the RNN has hundreds or thousands of layers.